Vesper sparrow: Breeding

 The courtship involves the male sparrow running with his wings raised and occasionally jumping around to sing its song.
 The cup shaped loose nest is placed on the ground.
 The clutch of 3–5 eggs, usually 4, is incubated by the female for 12–13 days.
 The chicks are fed by both parents and fledge after at least 9 days in the nest.
 Two broods are raised per season.

 Threats to population

-While the species as a whole is not threatened or endangered, it has faced declines in population.
-Between 1970 and 2014, the population decreased by 30% and currently has an estimated population of around 34 million.
+While the species as a whole is not threatened or endangered, it has faced population decline.
+Between 1970 and 2014, the population decreased by 30% and is currently estimated at around 34 million.
 The species has a delicate relationship with agricultural land.
 The loss of farmland due to conversions to more developed regions has created a degree of habitat loss caused by a reduction in space available for nesting.
-However, the presence of farmland has also damaged the population.
-Improper cultivator operations including early and frequent harvesting have destroyed nests and eggs.
+However, farmland habitat also poses potential risks to the species.
+Improper cultivator operations such as early and frequent harvesting have destroyed nests and eggs.
 Fallow strips around farmland have also contributed to habitat loss.
 The reduction in cover can increase exposure to predators.